 In April 2001, CFDT and FO (and later UNSA) raised the closure of Marks and Spencer with the French NCP.
-The announcement of the closure had been made without any prior consultations with the workers, and was therefore a breach of the chapter on Employment and Industrial Relations3.
+The announcement of the closure had been made without any prior consultations with the workers, and was therefore a breach of the chapter on Employment and Industrial Relations.
 Furthermore, the decision of Marks and Spencer was an infringement of French law and the European Works Council Directive.
-Consequently, the French courts ordered on 9 April Marks and Spencer to suspend the implementation of its closure plans and carry out a consultation and information process.
-The Belgian unions FGTB and CSC raised the same issue with the Belgian NCP in May 2001 since the Belgian employees had also not received any prior information of the closure of the Marks and Spencer stores in Belgium.
+Consequently, the French courts ordered on 9 April Marks and Spencer to suspend the implementation of its closure plans and

-2 www.minefi.gouv.fr/directions services/dgtpe/pcn/compcn280302.htm
+&lt;sup>2 www.minefi.gouv.fr/directions services/dgtpe/pcn/compcn280302.htm

-3 "Enterprises should, within the framework of applicable law, regulations and prevailing labour relations and employment practices:
+&lt;sup>3 "Enterprises should, within the framework of applicable law, regulations and prevailing labour relations and employment practices:

-^{3.} Provide information to employees and their representatives which enables them to obtain a true and fair view of the performance of the entity or, where appropriate, the enterprise as a whole.
+3. Provide information to employees and their representatives which enables them to obtain a true and fair view of the performance of the entity or, where appropriate, the enterprise as a whole.

-^{4.} a) Observe standards of employment and industrial relations not less favourable than those observed by comparable employers in the host country;
+4. a) Observe standards of employment and industrial relations not less favourable than those observed by comparable employers in the host country;

-^{6.} In considering changes in their operations which would have major effects upon the livelihood of their employees, in particular in the case of the closure of an entity involving collective lay-offs or dismissals, provide reasonable notice of such changes to representatives of their employees, and, where appropriate, to the relevant governmental authorities, and co-operate with the employee representatives and appropriate governmental authorities so as to mitigate to the maximum extent practicable adverse effects.
+6. In considering changes in their operations which would have major effects upon the livelihood of their employees, in particular in the case of the closure of an entity involving collective lay-offs or dismissals, provide reasonable notice of such changes to representatives of their employees, and, where appropriate, to the relevant governmental authorities, and co-operate with the employee representatives and appropriate governmental authorities so as to mitigate to the maximum extent practicable adverse effects.
 In light of the specific circumstances of each case, it would be appropriate if management were able to give such notice prior to the final decision being taken.
 Other means may also be employed to provide meaningful co-operation to mitigate the effects of such decisions."